strapi/documentation/docs/developer-docs/latest/plugins/users-permissions.md

 </code-group>

 ::: tip
-You can learn more on configuration in the documentation [here](/developer-docs/latest/setup-deployment-guides/configurations.md).
+You can learn more about configuration [here](/developer-docs/latest/setup-deployment-guides/configurations.md).
 :::